Crimean scandal prompts Siemens to retreat from Russian energy

 FRANKFURT/MOSCOW (Reuters) - Germany's Siemens tried to distance itself from a Crimean sanctions scandal on Friday, halting deliveries of power equipment to Russian state-controlled customers and reviewing supply deals.

-The industrial group said it now had credible evidence that all four gas turbines it delivered a year ago for a project in southern Russia had been illegally moved to Crimea, confirming a series of Reuters reports over the past weeks.
+The industrial group said it now had credible evidence that all four gas turbines it delivered a year ago for a project in southern Russia had been illegally moved to Crimea, confirming a series of Reuters reports.

 Crimea is subject to EU sanctions on energy equipment since Russia annexed the Black Sea peninsula in 2014.
-Russian President Vladimir Putin has promised to provide the region with a stable energy supply.
+President Putin has promised to provide the region with a stable energy supply.

-"This development constitutes a blatant breach of Siemens' delivery contracts, trust and EU regulations," Siemens said.

 Siemens shareholders appeared supportive of its response.